CourtHive/tods-competition-factory/src/drawEngine/documentation/avoidance.md

 **policyAttrributes** is an array of "accessors" which determine which attributes of participants to consider.
 In the example above the _nationalityCode_ of participants can be found in different places depending on whether the participant is an INDIVIDUAL or a PAIR.
 This notation works regardless of whether child attributes are strings, numbers, or arrays, as is the case with _individualPartcipants_ in PAIR participants.

+**policyAttributes** can have an additional attribute **_significantCharacters_** which specifies the number of characters which will be considered when creating values for each key.

 INDIVIDUAL participants may be mebmers of PAIR, TEAM and GROUP participants; the INDIVIDUAL participant object does not contain these attributes, so they must be added as "context" before avoidance processing can proceed.
 Three additional attributes are therefore added to the INDIVIDUAL partcipant objects:

 - pairParticipantIds